Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 ```
 * Multiple GPU lidars can be enabled on a vehicle. *But one has to turn off DrawDebugPoints!*

+## Ignoring glass and other material types
+One can set an object that should be invisible to LIDAR sensors (such as glass) by giving them an Unreal Tag called *LidarIgnore*.

 ## GPU Lidar configuration
 The following parameters can be configured right now via settings json.